 However, what if there was a power cut or the WiFi went out?
 What if there was a fire, earthquake or lockdown and you couldn’t access the school office?
 Would you still be able to get a message out to all parents quickly and easily using your SMS?

 Real emergencies need purpose-built emergency messaging

-This is precisely what happened to Wiremu Elliot, Principal of Lytton High School in Gisborne.
+This is precisely what happened to Wiremu Elliot, Principal of Lytton High School in Gisborne following a tsunami alert.

-“We’ve got this list of every student and their family phone numbers in KAMAR, but that would be a nightmare to call or text everyone individually,” says Wiremu.
+“We’ve got this list of every student and their family phone numbers in our SMS, but it would be a nightmare to call or text everyone individually,” says Wiremu.
 “We had all these emergency processes but had never actually had to do a real one, it’s always been drills.
 So when it actually happened, that really highlighted the need to find a better way of getting that more personal contact.”

-There was also the concern of trying to communicate to parents without power or access to school computers.
+Concerns were also raised on how to communicate with parents without power or access to school computers.